eholguin1/cse15l-lab-reports/LABREPORT1.md

 **Set up your course-specific account**

-First step is to look up your course-specific account for CSE15L with this link:[ETS](https://sdacs.ucsd.edu/~icc/index.php)
+First step is to look up your course-specific account for CSE15L with this link: [ETS](https://sdacs.ucsd.edu/~icc/index.php)
 * There, you will find your username, which should look similar to "cs15sp23ii."

 **Using `ssh`**